Monotone solutions for mean field games master equations : continuous state space and common noise: Monotone solutions

 \item the initial condition holds

 \end{itemize} \end{Def} As we did in the stationary case, we now present results of consistency and uniqueness of such solutions.
-The consistency result being straightforward, we do not prove it.
+The consistency result is a straightforward extension of the analogue on the stationary equation.
 Moreover, let us recall that we postpone the question of existence to the next section. \begin{Prop} Assume that U is a smooth solution of \eqref{me}, then it is also a monotone solution of \eqref{me}. \end{Prop} \begin{Theorem} Under Hypothesis \ref{hypmon}, two monotone solutions of \eqref{me} in the sense of Definition \ref{deft} only differ by a function $c : [0,\infty)\times\mptd \to \mathbb{R}$.
-If a monotone solution $U$ exists, $U(t)$ is a monotone application for all $t \geq 0$.
-Moreover, if, in addition, Hypothesis \ref{hypmon+} is satisfied, then there is uniqueness of the monotone solutions of \eqref{me} in the sense of Definition \ref{deft}.
+If a monotone solution $U$ exists, $U(t)$ is a monotone application for all $t \geq 0$. \end{Theorem} \begin{Rem} The same kind of developments as in Section \ref{sec:extensionuniqueness} can be done to obtain additional uniqueness results in this time dependent case.
+We do not present them as they are straightforward extensions. \end{Rem} \begin{proof} Let us consider $U$ and $V$ two such solutions.
+We define $W$ by